15-Ab/Leetcode-Daily-Challenge/README.md

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
-I should utiliz Depth-First Search (DFS) to systematically explore the board, aiming to find the given word by traversing adjacent cells.
+I should utilize Depth-First Search (DFS) to systematically explore the board, aiming to find the given word by traversing adjacent cells.

 # Approach
 <!-- Describe your approach to solving the problem. -->